api3dao/airnode/packages/protocol/README.md

 `/admin`: Houses the contracts that implement the admin functionality mentioned above.
 The contracts in this directory are not RRP-specific and are expected to be reused.
-- `/admin/RankedAdminnable.sol`: Implements ranked admins.
+- `/adminnable/Adminnable.sol`: Implements ranked admins, where the meta-admin is the highest ranking admin.
+- `/adminnable/SelfAdminnable.sol`: Implements ranked admins independently for addresses, where the address itself is the highest ranking admin, respectively.
+- `/adminnable/Whitelister.sol`: Implements data structures, modifiers, internal utility functions for whitelister contracts.
-This contract cannot be used in a standalone way, it needs to be inherited and seeded with admins, which can then elevate other addresses to admin ranks.
+This needs to be inherited and extended with an external interface.
-- `/admin/MetaAdminnable.sol`: Inherits `RankedAdminnable` and extends it by defining a *metaAdmin*, which is the highest ranking admin across all adminned entities.
-- `/admin/Whitelister.sol`: Inherits `RankedAdminnable` and implements absolute or time-limited whitelisting of addresses for multiple independent services.

 `/rrp`: Houses the contracts that implement RRP and related contracts such as authorizers and requesters
 - `rrp/AirnodeRrp.sol`: Implements the request–response loop of the protocol and inherits the three other contracts below
-- `rrp/AuthorizationUtils.sol`: Implements convenience functions that allow the Airnode to make batch authorization checks
+- `rrp/AuthorizationUtils.sol`: Implements individual and batch authorization checks
 - `rrp/TemplateUtils.sol`: Implements the request template functionality, which allows the reuse of previously declared request parameters
 - `rrp/WithdrawalUtils.sol`: Implements the request–response loop for withdrawals from sponsor wallets

   `rrp/authorizers/`: Houses the RRP-specific authorizer contracts
-  - `rrp/authorizers/RequesterRrpAuthorizer.sol`: A general type of RRP authorizer that authorizes based on if the requester address is whitelisted at static call-time according to the inherited `Whitelister` logic
+  - `rrp/authorizers/RequesterRrpAuthorizer.sol`: A base contract to inherit and extend to implement requester-based RRP authorizers
-  - `rrp/authorizers/SelfRequesterRrpAuthorizer.sol`: Inherits `RequesterRrpAuthorizer` and treats each Airnode's address as its respective highest ranking admin.
+  - `rrp/authorizers/AirnodeRequesterRrpAuthorizer.sol`: Inherits `RequesterRrpAuthorizer` and treats each Airnode's address as its respective highest ranking admin.
-  This contract does not inherit `MetaAdminnable`, i.e., the Airnodes are completely self-sovereign regarding authorization.
-  - `rrp/authorizers/Api3RequesterRrpAuthorizer.sol`: Inherits `RequesterRrpAuthorizer` and `MetaAdminnable` to assign the API3 DAO as the highest ranking admin across all Airnodes.
+  - `rrp/authorizers/DaoRequesterRrpAuthorizer.sol`: Inherits `RequesterRrpAuthorizer` and assigns the API3 DAO as the highest ranking admin across all Airnodes.
-  Unlike all of the contracts above, this contract does not differentiate between Airnodes regarding adminship.

   `rrp/requesters/`: Houses the RRP-depending requester contracts
   - `rrp/requesters/RrpRequester.sol`: A contract that is meant to be inherited by any contract that will be making requests to `AirnodeRrp`
   - `rrp/requesters/RrpBeaconServer.sol`: A proxy contract that makes RRP requests for request templates.
-  The most recent response for each template is stored and can be accessed by whitelisted users.
+  The most recent response for each template is stored and can be accessed by the whitelisted users.

 ## Unique patterns